cloudera-cemea/CDF_vHOL/README.md

    <img src="images/3_2_test_session.png" alt="image" style="width:600px;height:auto;">

-   You are not yet at the point of testing the flow, but enabling a test session provided you an option to enable all controller services, except the **Dummy Controller Service - Do not touch!!!**, which we will do in the next step.
+   You are not yet at the point of testing the flow, but enabling a test session provided you an option to enable all controller services, except the one called **_Dummy Controller Service - Do not touch_!!!**, which we will do in the next step.

 4. Click **Flow Options > Services**